0x5ubt13/Write-Ups/FreshersCTF2020@ENUSEC/OSINT/a_long_time_ago.md

 If we follow the clue of the last challenge and investigate the recently found Twitter of Elliot A. we spot a deleted tweet.

 ![1](../images/a_long_time_ago_1.png)

+In English it says `This tweet is no longer available`:

 ![2](../images/a_long_time_ago_2.png)

 There is a marvelous tool available for us called [The Wayback Machine](https://web.archive.org/) which is an archive of the whole internet that you can consult whenever you want to go back in the past.